Mad-Ax/ScalerController/README.md

 Basic controller functionality with selectable reverse

-- Create a new flag to store Mode (Off or On)
+- ✔Create a new flag to store Mode (Off or On)
-- When in Off mode, the controller continues to work in pass-thru mode as per 0.0.1
+- ✔When in Off mode, the controller continues to work in pass-thru mode as per 0.0.1
-- When in On mode, the controller uses selectable reverse by pulling full back on right stick
+- ✔When in On mode, the controller uses selectable reverse by pulling full back on right stick
-  - When in Forward mode, the truck can only go forward.
+  - ✔When in Forward mode, the truck can only go forward.
 Back-stick does nothing
-  - When in Reverse mode, forward-stick causes the truck to go backward.
+  - ✔When in Reverse mode, forward-stick causes the truck to go backward.
 Back-stick does nothing
-  - Steering continues to work normally
+  - ✔Steering continues to work normally

 ### Version 0.0.3